ziv/cho/docs/rfcs/command.md

 ## Summary

-This RFC proposes a decorator-based command line application framework that allows developers to define controllers and commands using decorators.
+This document proposes a decorator-based command line application framework that allows developers to define controllers and commands using decorators.
 The framework will support dependency injection, routing, and middlewares.

 ## Building Blocks